 Walter was born April 21, 1910 and baptized May 29, 1910 and is the son of Jonas and Juliana Petrea Peterson Hanson Christensen.
 He was confirmed Feb.
 20, 1927 at Evangelical Lutheran Hope Congregation of Mercer, J. Heutmeyer, Pastor.
-Walter attended one room rural school at Mercer.
-Walter and Ruth farmed and raised their family about seven miles north of Mercer, N.D.
-In 1974 they moved to Mandan which is just a few miles to the south of Mercer.
-Walter served as North Dakota State Treasurer for 2 1/2 terms (ten years total) and one term (4 years) as administrative assistant to Governor
+Walter attended two one room rural schools north of Mercer.
+Later when Walter and Ruth married, they farmed and raised their family about seven miles north of Mercer, N.D.
+Their seven children were Pat, Eunice, Mary Lou, Stephen, Joel, James, and Thomas.
+In 1974 they moved to Mandan 50 miles to the south of Mercer.
+Walter served as North Dakota State Treasurer for 2 1/2 terms (ten years total) and one term (4 years) as administrative assistant to Governor Bill Guy of North Dakota.